Superar/POCA/Codebook/artifact-manipulation.md

 ### Exclusion Criteria:

 * When there is unpredictable result → Geração Autónoma
-* When there are several solutions to what the person is asking → Geração Autónoma
+* When there are several solutions to what the person is asking → [⚙️ Autonomous Generation](autonomous-generation.md "mention")

 ### Close but No:

-* When there is an expected creative behavior from the software → Geração Autónoma
+* When there is an expected creative behavior from the software → [⚙️ Autonomous Generation](autonomous-generation.md "mention")

 ### Examples: